ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ## Introduction

 On a technical level, one of the biggest differentiators between Ethereum Classic and it's sibling Ethereum™ is ETC's commitment to remain on Proof of Work.
-Some might assume that this is due to lack of development, ambition or ability to move to a "more advanced" Proof of Stake system, but this section aims to dispel that myth by explaining the reasoning behind Etheruem Classic's very intentional decision to stay with Proof of Work in the name of decentralization and security.
+Some might assume that this is due to lack of development, ambition or ability to move to a "more advanced" Proof of Stake system, but this section aims to dispel that myth by explaining the reasoning behind Ethereum Classic's very intentional decision to stay with Proof of Work in the name of decentralization and security.

 ## Classic Solutions